openharmony/docs/en/application-dev/reference/apis/js-apis-ability-errorCode.md

-# ErrorCode
+# @ohos.ability.errorCode (ErrorCode)

-The **ErrorCode** module defines the error codes that can be used when the ability is started.
+The **ErrorCode** module defines the error codes that may be returned when an ability is started.

 > **NOTE**
 >